sbnc-eu/eslint-plugin-sbnc-rules/docs/rules/space-in-parens.md

 * `"never"` (default) enforces zero spaces inside of parentheses
 * `"always"` enforces a space inside of parentheses
-* `"loose"` applies the `always` rule if there is at least one space or any other parentheses inside the parentheses, and applies the `never` rule otherwise.
+* `"loose"` applies the `always` rule if there is at least one space or any other parentheses inside the parentheses, and applies the `never` rule otherwise

 Depending on your coding conventions, you can choose either option by specifying it in your configuration: